Running Log

 When airports accept federal money through the FAA's Airport Improvement Program, they agree to a set of conditions known as grant assurances.
 These include requirements to keep the airport open, to allow reasonable public access, and to avoid discriminating among categories of aircraft users.
 The assurances typically last for 20 years after the most recent grant is accepted.

-East Hampton stopped accepting new federal grants, and the Town's grant assurance obligations expired in late September 2021.
-This was a deliberate strategy: by letting the grants lapse, the Town hoped to free itself from FAA oversight and regain the ability to set local rules.
+East Hampton stopped accepting new federal grants, and the Town's grant-assurance obligations expired in late September 2021.
+This was a deliberate strategy: by letting the grants lapse, the Town hoped to free itself from the federal grant-assurance obligations and regain the ability to set local rules.

 Why ANCA Still Mattered